ceilfors/mockyvote/README.md

 Running this app
 ----------------
-1. Pre requisite: JDK 1.8 (The REST services I'm using is still up which is YourNextMP and MapIt)
+1. Pre requisite: JDK 1.8 + The REST services I'm using is still up i.e. YourNextMP and MapIt
 2. Set JDK to JAVA_HOME
 3. Run ./gradlew run
 4. Launch localhost:8080 at Chrome (the only browser I tested)